Looking4Cache/node-red-contrib-remote/README.md

 - The settings base url and port are filled automatically for new config nodes.
 This is helpful when using alternative installations such as RedMatic.
 - Notifications and Questions can have a computed sound.
 So you can include the sound based on the incoming message.
 - Notifications and Questions without an body or an title will not be send to the Remote-RED servers.
-- Prints an error message if a message or question exceeds the size of 3600 bytes.
+- Logs an error message if a notification or question exceeds the size of 3600 bytes.

 Version 1.2.2:
 - Better Windows support: Using remote access with 'localhost' will not work on Windows 10 hosts.
 Now it uses '127.0.0.1' instead.